Consult With an Experienced DUI Lawyer Today.

 While you might have an opportunity to work with a public defender free of charge, public defenders often have many more cases than they can handle.
 As a result, they often do not have the time or resources to build a proper defense for the criminal cases they represent.

-At The Law Offices of John Phebus, we use decades of experience in criminal law to build strong cases and are dedicated to fighting for the best outcome possible in defense of all of our clients.
-We will defend your rights, protect your professional licenses and reputation, and refuse to allow you to be prosecuted for anything that the state cannot absolutely prove each and every element of.
+At The Law Offices of John Phebus Glendale Criminal and Personal Injury Lawyer, we use decades of experience in criminal law to build strong cases and are dedicated to fighting for the best outcome possible in defense of all of our clients.
+Our DUI lawyers will defend your rights, protect your professional licenses and reputation, and refuse to allow you to be prosecuted for anything that the state cannot absolutely prove each and every element of.
 We are a client-focused firm and provide our clients with top-notch criminal defense for their Scottsdale DUI charges.

 Reach out to The Law Offices of John Phebus to schedule a free case consultation or call today at (623) 847-7117 to discuss your best options and how a Scottsdale DUI defense lawyer can support your case.